 - To feel like best friends

-We cannot expect a person who has a history of abusive or cheating to live up to any healthy expectations when you come along.
+We cannot expect a person who has a history of abuse or cheating to live up to any healthy expectations when you come along.
 We cannot expect or demand a person to be who we 'think' they should be; or live up to the 'potential' we think they have.
-We cannot expect a fulfilling, loving relationship with a love avoidant or narcissistic either.
+We cannot expect a fulfilling, loving relationship with a love avoidant or narcissistic.

 Expecting the impossible is wasted time and energy.
-You can and deserve to expect the possible-- for YOU to demand nothing less than setting high-realistic-healthy expectations of and for yourself, and that you expect people in your life who can meet them.
-And if they cannot- you move on, until you find people (partner, friends, etc.) who can and will honor these expectations.
+You can and deserve to expect the possible-- for YOU to demand nothing less than setting high-realistic-healthy expectations of and for yourself and expecting people in your life who can meet them.
+And if they can not- you move on until you find people (partner, friends, etc.) who can and will honor these expectations.